 I’m a Lecturer in Social Research Methods at the Open University.
-I’m based in the Graduate School, where I’m Academic Lead for PGR Training in the Social Sciences- that is, I’m in charge of making sure PhD and Professional Doctorate students get all the social science research training they need.
+I’m based in the Graduate School, where I’m Academic Lead for PGR Training in the Social Sciences- that is, I’m in charge of making sure research students across the university get all the social science research training they need.

 Before joining the OU full-time in 2015, I worked in schools and colleges for seventeen years, teaching A Level Sociology and Psychology while studying part-time for my MSc and PhD, and tutoring on Open University courses.

-You can find more details about my work on my OU homepage, or follow me on Twitter.
+You can find more details about my work on my OU homepage, or follow me on BlueSky.

 One thought on “About me”